MedicinesFAQ

-Brasofensine Uses, Dosage, Side Effects, Food Interaction and all others data.
+Brasofensine Uses, Dosage, Side Effects and more

 Brasofensine is an orally administered dopamine reuptake inhibitor being developed for the treatment of Parkinson's Disease.
 Phase I/II trials for brasofensine have been completed in the U.K. In November 2001, NeuroSearch confirmed that the drug's development was discontinued in favor of NS 2230.